base/base/docs/specs/experimental/fault-proof/index.md

 - `commitment` is a bytes48, representing the KZG commitment.
 - `z` is a big-endian `uint256`

-#### Type `6`: Global EIP-4844 Point-evaluation precompile key
+#### Type `6`: Global Precompile key

-An EIP-4844 point-evaluation precompile result.
-It maps directly to the EIP-4844 point-evaluation precompile introduced in Cancun.
+A precompile result.
+It maps directly to precompiles on Ethereum.

-This preimage key can be used to avoid running expensive point-evaluation routine in a program.
+This preimage key can be used to avoid running expensive precompile operations in the program.

-Key: `6 ++ keccak256(input)[1:]`, where:
+Key: `6 ++ keccak256(precompile ++ input)[1:]`, where:

 - `6` is the type byte
 - `++` is concatenation
+- `precompile` is the 20-byte address of the precompile contract
-- `input` is the 192 byte input to the KZG point evaluation precompile
+- `input` is the input to the precompile contract

-The result has two possible 1-byte values:

-- `0` if the point evaluation precompile fails
-- `1` - otherwise
+The result is identical to that of a call to the precompile contract, prefixed with a revert indicator:

+- `reverted ++ precompile_result`.

+`reverted` is a 1-byte indicator with a `0` value if the precompile reverts for the given input, otherwise it's `1`.

 #### Type `7-128`: reserved range